Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems: Abstract

 \section{Abstract}

 The large-scale integration of inverter-interfaced renewable energy sources presents significant challenges to maintaining power balance and nominal frequency in modern power systems.
 This paper studies grid-level coordinated control of grid-forming (GFM) and grid-following (GFL) inverter-based resources (IBRs) for scalable and optimal frequency control.
 We propose a fully distributed optimal frequency control algorithm based on the projected primal-dual gradient method and by leveraging the structure of the underlying physical system dynamics.
-The proposed algorithm i) restores the nominal system frequency while minimizing total control cost and enforcing IBR power capacity limits and line thermal constraints, and ii) operates in a distributed manner that only needs local measurements and neighbor-to-neighbor communication.
+The proposed algorithm i) restores the nominal system frequency while minimizing total control cost and enforcing time-varying IBR power capacity limits and line thermal constraints, and ii) operates in a distributed manner that only needs local measurements and neighbor-to-neighbor communication.
 In particular, when the line thermal constraints are disregarded, the proposed algorithm admits a fully local implementation that requires no communication, while still ensuring optimality and satisfying IBR power capacity limits.
-We establish the global asymptotic convergence of the algorithm using Lyapunov stability analysis.
+We establish the global asymptotic stability of the algorithm using Lyapunov stability analysis.
 The effectiveness and optimality of the proposed algorithms are validated through high-fidelity, 100\% inverter-based electromagnetic transient (EMT) simulations on the IEEE 39-bus system.
+The simulations further demonstrate the effective coordination between synchronous generators and IBRs under the proposed control algorithms, as well as the robustness to measurement noise, communication delays, and parameter uncertainties.